Skip to main content

 I worked to get the new Legacy Youth Zone set up and opened in Croydon, and I’ve seen the impact it’s already having on our young people, not only keeping kids off the streets and out of trouble, but offering real progression, meaningful training and skills development, and inspiring activities like music and sports.

-I want all young people to have access to properly funded youth clubs and youth workers, and I want those youth workers to be recognised and rewarded for the value they bring to our community.
-I will fight for more funding for Croydon’s youth services to reverse Tory cuts and support Croydon’s kids away from crime before it occurs.
+All young people should have access to these properly funded youth clubs and youth workers.
+Those youth workers should also be recognised and rewarded for the value they bring to our community.

-I’ve been working closely with an organisation that puts youth workers in A&Es to work with young people who have been a victim of knife crime, helping steer them away from crime at what is often an eye-opening turning point in their lives.
-I’ll work to ensure there are teams of youth workers in Croydon A&E as soon as possible.
+I’ve been working closely with an organisation that puts youth workers in A&Es to work with young people who have been a victim of knife crime, helping steer them away from risk at what is often an eye-opening turning point in their lives.
+Labour has committed to putting far more youth workers into A&E units, custody centres, pupil referral units and communities to target young people who are starting to be drawn into violence.

 My research has also uncovered the impact school cuts have had on support for children in schools, and exposed the link between school exclusions and knife crime.
 I’ll fight for fair funding for Croydon’s schools to make sure all our children get the education and support they need, so they stay in school, are protected from gangs and exploitation, and grow up to access good clean jobs.